xstraven/writer-app/README.md

 ---------------

 - CORS: The API allows localhost ports 3000 and 8000.
 Adjust in `app/config.py` if needed.
-- Ports: Frontend on 3000, Backend on 8000.
-Update `API_BASE` in `src/storycraft_frontend/state.py` if you change them.
+- Ports: Frontend on 3000, Reflex event backend on 8000, FastAPI API on 8001.
+  - The frontend reads the API base from `STORYCRAFT_API_BASE`.
+Default is `http://127.0.0.1:8001`.
 - Models: Update `AppState.model` or set `STORYCRAFT_OPENROUTER_DEFAULT_MODEL`.

 Next Steps